Prototype-Guided Non-Exemplar Continual Learning for Cross-subject EEG Decoding: INTRODUCTION

 In an ideal scenario, intelligent systems should be capable of acquiring new knowledge from sequential data streams while preserving previously learned information.
 This concept, known as incremental or continual learning, is vital in artificial intelligence research.
-To mitigate the issue of catastrophic forgetting, various strategies have been proposed, including regularization techniques \cite{lee2015motion,rosenfeld2018incremental,lee1997new}, network expansion methods \cite{liu2021adaptive,lee2003pattern}, and memory replay approaches \cite{xiao2023online,bulthoff2003biologically,lee1999integrated}, with memory replay gaining attention for its simplicity and effectiveness.
+To mitigate the issue of catastrophic forgetting, various strategies have been proposed, including regularization techniques \cite{lee2015motion,rosenfeld2018incremental,lee1997new}, network expansion methods \cite{liu2021adaptive,lee2003pattern}, and memory replay approaches \cite{li2024domain, xiao2023online,bulthoff2003biologically,lee1999integrated}, with memory replay gaining attention for its simplicity and effectiveness.
 However, direct storage and replay of raw data face significant limitations when dealing with privacy-sensitive or high-dimensional continuous signals such as electroencephalograms (EEG).
 On one hand, inter-subject physiological variations lead to unstable sample distributions, making effective feature alignment challenging for fixed-memory-based replay.
 On the other hand, from both privacy and storage cost perspectives, retaining large historical samples is impractical and may violate data security requirements.
 Consequently, traditional sample-based replay strategies prove unsuitable for such tasks, necessitating an efficient alternative that maintains knowledge continuity without relying on raw data.

-To enable continual EEG decoding without storing a large amount of history data while addressing the challenges of forgetting, we propose a novel Prototype-guided Non-Exemplar Continual Learning (ProNECL) framework that preserves previously learned knowledge through prototype-based representation and cross-subject feature alignment.
-Specifically, ProNECL constructs class-level prototypes as compact knowledge summaries and leverages knowledge distillation between consecutive models to maintain representational consistency across subjects.
+To enable continual EEG decoding without storing large amounts of historical data while addressing the challenge of catastrophic forgetting, we propose a novel Prototype-guided Non-Exemplar Continual Learning (ProNECL) framework that preserves previously learned knowledge through prototype-based representations and cross-subject feature alignment.
+Specifically, ProNECL constructs class-level prototypes as compact summaries of discriminative knowledge and regularizes the representations of newly introduced subjects by aligning them with a global prototype memory, thereby maintaining representational consistency across subjects.
 Extensive experimental results validate the effectiveness of our framework in mitigating forgetting, demonstrating its superiority in continual MI-EEG classification tasks.